yormmeee/Python-sample-app/README.md

 # Assessment Project

 Welcome to the Assessment Project repository!
 This project demonstrates various skills in developing a web server, securing container images, creating Helm charts, integrating CI/CD systems, implementing Kubernetes RBAC, and automating AWS security with Terraform.
+## Overview

+- **Web Server**: A basic HTTP server that responds with client and server information.
+- **Containerization**: Dockerfile to build a secure Docker image.
+- **Deployment**: Instructions for running the server locally or in a container.
+- **CI/CD**: Automated integration and deployment using GitHub Actions.
+- **Kubernetes RBAC**: Role-based access control for managing access to resources.
+- **AWS Automation**: Terraform scripts to manage S3 bucket security.
 ## Table of Contents

 1. [Prerequisites](#prerequisites)